Circular dichroism as a probe for topology in three-dimensional semimetals: Numerical Results

 \subsection{Effects of Tilt and Anisotropy}

-In real materials, the dispersion around band-touching point is not perfect, and it is crucial to discuss the effects of tilt and anisotropy.
+In real materials, the dispersion around the band-touching point is not perfect.
+Depending on the space group symmetries, one may encounter possible factors, especially tilt and anisotropy that are ubiquitous in semimetals.
+We use this section to discuss how such factors, when present, affect the DIR.
 Tilt appears due to the absence of particle-hole symmetry, and is constrained by the point-group symmetries of condensed matter physics.
-On the other hand, anisotropy may arise from imperfections in materials leading to a deviation from the isotropic band-dispersions.
-Particularly, recent experimental Fermi surface data of AlPt~\cite{schroter} suggests that the role of such effects can be a prominent factor.
+On the other hand, anisotropy may arise from imperfections in materials, leading to a deviation from the isotropic band-dispersions.
+Particularly, recent experimental Fermi surface data of AlPt~\cite{schroter} suggest that the role of such effects can be a prominent factor.
 Therefore, we consider an effective RSW Hamiltonian with tilt and anisotropy (in the spirit of Ref.~\cite{trescher} for the Weyl case), given by

-Here, $v_t$ reprsent the tilt velocity along the $z$-axis, $\mathcal{I}_4$ denote $4\times4$ identity matrix, $v_F$ is the Fermi velocity, $\chi= \text{sgn}\left [Det(\eta_{ij}) \right ]$ determines the chirality, and $m_{\chi}$ sets the energy at which the node of chirality $\chi$ is located.
+Here, $v_t$ represents the tilt velocity along the $z$-axis, $\mathcal{I}_4$ denote $4\times4$ identity matrix, $v_F$ is the Fermi velocity, $\chi= \text{sgn}\left [\text{Det}(\eta) \right ]$ determines the chirality, and $m_{\chi}$ sets the energy at which the node of chirality $\chi$ is located.
 We set $m_{\chi}$ to zero at one of the nodes for simplicity, and consider that one for further calculations.
-Being proportional to identity $\mathcal{I}_4$, the first term is trivial, and is responsible for breaking inversion symmetry.
-The second term in $\mathcal{H}_{mod}$ contains the $3\times 3$ anisotropy matrix $\eta $.
+Being proportional to $\mathcal{I}_4$, the first term is trivial, and is responsible for breaking inversion symmetry.
+The second term in $\mathcal{H}_{mod}$ contains the $3\times 3$ anisotropy matrix $\eta $ (with components $\eta_{\mu \nu}$).
 It is easy to check that $\eta_{\mu \nu}=\delta_{\mu \nu}$ for the isotropic case.
 Note that every possible anisotropy of a cone (up to linear order in $k$) can be modelled by an upper triangular form for $ \eta $.
 Thus, we write the anisotropy matrix, without any loss of generality, as